Skip to content

 Oded Davidovich

-Oded Davidovich: Has been practicing and teaching Tracking for more than 15 years in Israel, South Africa, Turkey and Belgium.
+Oded: has been practicing and teaching Tracking for more than 15 years in Israel, South Africa, Turkey and Belgium.
 He introduced both children and adults to tracking, and have trained professional trackers and field rangers.
-A professional tracker from the Cybertracker organization and a specialist in Track and Sign from SA.

 Trailing in different substrates: For me, trailing is an ongoing learning process; every time I’m out in the field I’m learning something new.
 Trailing can be very challenging and rewarding, there are a lot of variables that can influence the level of difficulty of the trail.
 One of them is the substrate we are trailing on.
 On this talk I will give a few insights about trailing in different areas: sand, leaf, grass and more.